ConesaLab/SQANTI3/README.md

 10. `end_site_category`: `known` if the junction end site is annotated.
 If on - strand, this is actually the acceptor site.
 11. `diff_to_Ref_start_site`: distance to closest annotated junction start site.
 If on - strand, this is actually the donor site.
 12. `diff_to_Ref_end_site`: distance to closest annotated junction end site.
 If on - strand, this is actually the acceptor site.
-13. `bite_junction`: TRUE if either or both the junction start/end site matches annotation.
+13. `bite_junction`: Applies only to novel splice junctions.
+If the novel intron partially overlaps annotated exons the bite value is TRUE, otherwise it is FALSE.
 14. `splice_site`: Splice motif.
 15. `RTS_junction`: TRUE if junction is predicted to a template switching artifact.
 16. `indel_near_junct`: TRUE if there is alignment indel error near the junction site, indicating potential junction incorrectness.